jacoblapworth/akahu-sdk-swift/kss/README.md

 ## Customisations

-KSS supports custom properties and we have a number all pre-defined in our [config.json](https://github.dev.xero.com/UXE/xui/blob/master/kss/config.json#L3) these allow us to push KSS beyond it's initial design by adding custom handlebars tempaltes and helpers when these props are used.
+KSS supports custom properties and we have a number all pre-defined in our [config.json](https://github.dev.xero.com/UXE/xui/blob/master/kss/config.json#L3) these allow us to push KSS beyond it's initial design by adding custom handlebars templates and helpers when these props are used.

 ### XUI custom KSS props